tortiz7/CNN-deploy/README.md

 Make sure that the frontend api is up.

 E. **Monitor and Fix Model**
    - Update the model to accurately detect pneumonia in scans.
-When you update your model, you have to do steps 5 and 6 again.
+When you update your model (cnn.py), you have to do steps 5 and 6 again.

 ---